U.S. border wall no match for Mexican girl's Santa wish list

 “There’s a 20-foot-tall wall along the border, we’ve got concertina wire stretched across it now, but nothing is going to stop the faith of a child and her Christmas wishes,” Heiss told the TV station.

+A lawyer in Los Angeles, California, sent her the Enchantimals doll house after he read in the Washington Post that she did not get one, Barron said in a video bit.ly/2PXvEMJ post on Facebook showing Dayami and her latest gifts.

-Reporting by Andrew Hay in Taos, New Mexico; Editing by Leslie Adler
+Reporting by Andrew Hay in Taos, New Mexico; Editing by Leslie Adler and Edmund Klamann